-“I do not want to get my mom in trouble, master Keraunes.
+“I do not want to get my mom in trouble, master Keraunos.
 Believe me, she tried.
 I am the one unable to learn.
 If someone needs to be punished, it has to be me.”
-The silence that ensued established that Keraunos was not seeking excuses or someone to blame; he sought to understand what was going.
-“The letters dance between my eyes, it is impossible for me to make any sense of it.”
+The silence that ensued established that Keraunos was not seeking excuses or someone to blame; he wanted to understand what was going.
+“The letters dance between my eyes, it is impossible for me to make any sense of them.”

 “I know, master.”
 Lidia nodded.
 “However, if you allow me, that is what books tell you.
 To me they offer nothing, only headache and confusion.
-What master Keraunos describes I see in the face of all those that I meet, I feel in the beating heart of every man and woman.
-I finally started to understand everything you have been trying to teach me about liberty.”
+What master Keraunos describes I see in the face of all those that I meet, I feel in the beating heart of every man and woman that I greet.
+I finally start to understand everything you have been trying to teach me about liberty.”

 “Oh?”
 Keraunos feigned surprise.
 “And here I was thinking that I would not manage to teach you anything before dying.
-So be it; if books do not teach you anything, it falls to me to stop lazing around and earning the right to call myself your mentor.
-Let me share with you what one hard life and many books forced me to understand.”
+So be it; if books do not teach you anything, it falls to me to stop lazing around and earn the right to call myself teacher.
+Let me share with you what one hard life and many books drilled into me.”

 Keraunos paused to contemplate the garden.
 Today, with decades of experience, Lidia knew that he was pondering which answer would fit the developing personality of the girl.